ivodolenc/logzy/README.md

 ### Function u()

+- `u(key, message)`
+- **u** stands for **use** (use color, use style, use key, use utility etc.)
+- Wraps the message with raw codes

 A tiny utility function intended for customization.
 Sets a new color, background or style.

-- **u** stands for **use** (use color, use style, use key, use utility etc.)
-- Wraps the message with raw codes

 ```js
 import { u } from 'logzy'